anodyne/nova/README.md

 * updated seamless substitution to be able to override email view files
 * refactored the location helper into a full-blown class with static methods
 * removed the banned.php file
+* removed the rss model since it isn't necessary any more
 * fixed bug with seamless substitution of images where they wouldn't work when they were in the _base_override directory

 ## Version History